DivanVanZyl/EffortAndDistanceOptimizer/README.md

 <img width="378" alt="image" src="https://github.com/DivanVanZyl/EffortAndDistanceOptimizer/assets/5897077/b42aaa78-ecf6-4ddc-84ca-65a29abde4de">

-The reason for the exponential decay, is that it is a lot beter to stand one space away from someone else at the urinal, but it is only marginally better to stand 2 spaces away from someone than 1 space away.
+The reason for the exponential decay, is that it is a lot better to stand one space away from someone else at the urinal, but it is only marginally better to stand 2 spaces away from someone than 1 space away.
 And the difference between two spaces and 3 is insignificant.
 But there is a weight _w_ that can be adjusted for this.